dfinke/dfinke.github.io/_posts/2017-02-04-PowerShell-Lucene.md

 ## Where to Get it?

-The PowerShell module is publish in the gallery, from a PowerShell console you can do `Install-Module -Name PoShLucene`.
+The PowerShell module is published in the gallery, from a PowerShell console you can do `Install-Module -Name PoShLucene`.
 You can check it out here [PowerShell Gallery PoShLucene](https://www.powershellgallery.com/packages/PoShLucene/1.0).

 The source for the PowerShell script is also on my [GitHub Repo](https://github.com/dfinke/PoShLucene).